doublemix/combine-objects/README.md

     combine(obj, { anArray: (arr) => [...arr, newElement] })

-It's your responsibility to maintain immutability (if you want to)
+It's the user's responsibility to maintain immutability with function transforms (if desired)

 It should be noted that functions transform are applied recursively as well.
-That means you can...
+That means the library can:

-- return another function, which will then be called with the same value as the first (this isn't particularly useful (in my experience so far), but is just how the library works
+- return another function, which will then be called with the same value as the first (this isn't particularly useful (in my experience so far), but is just how the library works)
 - more usefully: return a mergable object will be used to update the current value

       combine({